griffda/PROCESS-/documentation/proc-pages/development/annotated-variable.md

-# Adding variables into the Python
+# Annotating variables in Python for their inclusion in the dictionaries
 As the Python conversion continues, we want to maintain backwards compatibility with our utility tools.
 These tools rely on the so-called 'dictionaries' to provide some of the meta data used in the utility functions.

 The dictionaries, in Fortran, are created by source code analysis using `ford`.
 With Python, we can use the known code structure to programatically extract this information and include it within the dictionary creation - therefore maintaining backwards compatibility during the conversion work.